AaronFeng753/Waifu2x-Extension/README.md

 Mode D: scale gif files one by one

+Mode E: scale video files one by one

 Put 'Waifu2x-Extension.py' in the folder of waifu2x-ncnn-vulkan then open the extension, enjoy.

 waifu2x-ncnn-vulkan: